BegumYazici/BegumYazici/README.md

 🚀 I'm keen on Android, Kotlin and new technologies so I would like to learn more! 🤓

-🌟 After discovering my passion for Android development, I decided to study a lot 📚 and I taught myself all about Android development

 🔭 I’m currently working on a QRCodeScanner app development which will be ready to publish on the play store soon

 👀 Please see my latest [project](https://github.com/BegumYazici/PopcornApp)